tshindmarsh/TUBBA/README.md

     •    A multi-class XGBoost classifier is trained on the feature vectors from all videos.
     •    Predictions are then smoothed using a bidirectional LSTM, which learns temporal structure and contextual dependencies.
     •    The combined XGB + LSTM model is serialized to a .pkl file, along with normalization parameters and behavior mappings.

-Training in TUBBA proceeds in two phases:

-1. Feature Preparation and Augmentation
-    •    Training data is extracted from annotated frames using a sliding window approach.
-    •    Per-frame features are z-scored and NaNs imputed where needed.
-    •    An optional jittering process adds Gaussian noise to positive and negative samples to improve generalization.
-    •    Data is balanced to prevent bias toward the majority class, with configurable ratios of positive, negative, and unlabeled examples.

-2. Model Training
-    •    A multi-class XGBoost classifier is trained on the feature vectors from all videos.
-    •    Predictions are then smoothed using a bidirectional LSTM, which learns temporal structure and contextual dependencies.
-    •    The combined XGB + LSTM model is serialized to a .pkl file, along with normalization parameters and behavior mappings.

 ### What is my model picking up on?